tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/java.md

 ## <a name="construct-the-search-request-and-query"></a>A keresési kérelem és a lekérdezés összeállítása

-1. A fő módszer az alkalmazás, hozzon létre egy HTTP-ügyfelének használatával `HttpClientBuilder.create().build();`:
+1. In the main method of your application, create an HTTP client using `HttpClientBuilder.create().build();`:

     ```java
     CloseableHttpClient httpClient = HttpClientBuilder.create().build();
     ```

-2. Hozzon létre egy `HttpEntity` feltöltheti a rendszerképet az API-objektum:
+2. Create an `HttpEntity` object to upload your image to the API:

     ```java
     HttpEntity entity = MultipartEntityBuilder